JoshSinyor/makersbnb/README.md

 13. Refactored web_helper fill_in_space_form.
 Removed 'visit /'
 14. Added 'direct_add_space_to_db' method in web helpers
 15. Refactored tests to use 'before'

+Plan for Thursday:
+* add new space only available to signed in users
+* link user with added space
+* booking form on description page
+* taskbar please?